Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 - **4-Fold Cross-Validation R²:** `0.68`
 - **Full Dataset Training R²:** `0.79`

 The similarity in R² values suggests that our model generalizes well, as the performance does not significantly deteriorate when validated using the k-fold method compared to training on the entire dataset.
-This consistent performance across different subsets of data indicates **minimal overfitting**, affirming the model's applicability for predictive tasks.

 <a name="model_2020_6"></a>
 # 6.1.6.
 Random Forest: